 However, God is true to his covenant with Israel.

-all nations shall say, Wherefore hath the LORD done thus unto this land? what meaneth the heat of this great anger?
-Then men shall say, Because they have forsaken the covenant of the LORD God of their fathers, which he made with them when he brought them forth out of the land of Egypt: For they went and served other gods, and worshipped them…And the LORD rooted them out of their land in anger, and in wrath, and in great indignation, and cast them into another land, as it is this day.”
+“all nations shall say, Wherefore hath the LORD done thus unto this land? what meaneth the heat of this great anger?
+Then men shall say, Because they have forsaken the covenant of the LORD God of their fathers, which he made with them when he brought them forth out of the land of Egypt: For they went and served other gods, and worshipped them.”
 (Deuteronomy 29)

-“The word of the LORD that came unto Hosea, the son of Beeri, in the days of 1) Uzziah, 2) Jotham, 3) Ahaz, and 4) Hezekiah, kings of Judah, [note, same time frame as Isaiah’s ministry in Judah] and in the days of [a different] Jeroboam the son of Joash, king of Israel…
+“The word of the LORD that came unto Hosea, the son of Beeri, in the days of [same time frame as Isaiah’s ministry in Judah] Jeroboam II the son of Joash, king of Israel…

 - I will…cause to cease the kingdom of the house of Israel…